urfdvw/floating-note/README.md

 as it support some rich text functions, but never implemented it in a reasonable way.

-I want a sticky-note-like quick note taking app, but with markdown.
+I want a sticky-notes-like quick note taking app, but with markdown.
 So comes this repo